changes to post-secondary affordability

 Ontario Student Assistance Program

 For the 2019-2020 academic year, colleges and universities will be required to clearly communicate all non-tuition ancillary fees and to provide an online opt-out option for non-essential fees.
 As more details about changes to ancillary student fees becomes available, we will share updates on our website and social media channels.
-To read the government press release, click here.
+Read the 'Affordability of Postsecondary Education in Ontario' press release.

 CONTACT YOUR MPP